Traditional Owner groups engaged with our work.

 Bon Bon (SA)

 Antakirinja Matu-Yankunytjatjara on-country visit to Bon Bon.
 Photo by Julia Harris

 The Antakirinja Matu-Yankunytjatjara Traditional Owners' country includes our Bon Bon Station Reserve.

 We're working together to survey and protect culturally significant places on Bon Bon and to develop an Indigenous Land Use Agreement.
 This will set out the ongoing relationship between us, how we work together in managing country, and how Antakirinja Matu-Yankunytjatjara people will exercise their native title rights.

 More on our work with the Antakirinja Matu-Yankunytjatjara.

 Carnarvon Station Reserve - Bidjara country.

 In 2004, the Bidjara people returned to the spectacular gorges of Carnarvon Reserve, in central Queensland, for the first time in decades.

 Before we purchased the property, the Bidjara had been denied access to this part of their traditional lands.
 The Bidjara reconnected with many special places that carry the stories of their ancestors who had cared for the land before them.
 The Bidjara shared those places with Bush Heritage staff.

-“There were caves with rock art, etchings, engravings and ochre pits ranging from deep purple to crimson red,” says Sarah Eccles, our Indigenous Policy and Programs Advisor.
+“There were caves with rock art, etchings, engravings and ochre pits ranging from deep purple to crimson red,” says Sarah Eccles.

 Charles Darwin Reserve (WA)